andreacortellari/Sol-idarities/_posts/1976-01-01-Direnen Filistin.md

 tags: []
 ---

 In 1976, May Yayınları published 'Direnen Filistin' by Cengiz Çandar.
+The book is registered in [WorldCat](https://search.worldcat.org/title/81944828).

 | Cite this:   |